 Consumer Misconceptions About MMS

-- It costs more for consumers to receive an MMS message: This misconception is routed in some truth, as pre-2007 (or around there, depending on the wireless carrier), MMS messages did cost more to send and receive than SMS messages.
+- It costs more for consumers to receive an MMS message: This misconception is rooted in some truth, as pre-2007 (or around there, depending on the wireless carrier), MMS messages did cost more to send and receive than SMS messages.
 Since then though, wireless carriers have “bundled” SMS and MMS messages under a single mobile messaging plan, essentially making the cost for consumers equal for both types of messages.

-- Consumers need a data plan to receive MMS messages: As we said above, the only requirement for a consumer to be able to receive MMS messages on their mobile device, is that their mobile device supports MMS.
+- Consumers need a data plan to receive MMS messages: As we said above, the only requirement for a consumer to be able to receive MMS messages on their mobile device is that their mobile device supports MMS.
 Your wireless service plan does not have to have a data plan, or internet access to be able to receive MMS messages.

-MMS Marketing Throughput
+MMS Marketing Messaging Speed

-Messaging throughput speeds are important for mobile marketers, as it will determine how fast your message reaches all your mobile subscribers.
+Texting throughput speeds are important for mobile marketers, as it will determine how fast your message reaches all your mobile subscribers.
 The faster the messaging throughputs, the faster all your subscribers will receive your message.
-While every messaging provider will offer marketers different messaging throughput speeds on their platforms for SMS and MMS messaging, it’s very common for MMS messaging throughputs to be significantly lower than SMS messaging throughputs.
+While every texting provider will offer marketers different messaging throughput speeds on their platforms for SMS and MMS messaging, it’s very common for MMS messaging throughputs to be significantly lower than SMS messaging throughputs.

-Inbound & Outbound MMS Marketing
+Inbound MMS Marketing

 While most mobile marketers are aware that they can use a short code to send outbound MMS marketing messages to consumers, very little of them are aware that short codes can also accept inbound MMS messages.
-This means consumers can not only receive media content from a short code, they can also send media content to a short code.
+This means consumers can not only receive multimedia files from a short code, they can also send media content to a short code.
 This is great if a marketer wants consumers to engage with their brand, by having those consumers send them images, videos, or even animated images.